 A Montana native, Leslie graduated from Seattle University and Notre Dame Law School.
 After practicing in Seattle for several years—and shopping and eating her way through the Pike Place Market regularly—she returned to Montana, where she still practices law part-time.
 Killing people—on the page—is more fun.

-A true believer in the power of writers helping other writers, Leslie is president of Sisters in Crime (SinC) and a founding member of the Guppies, the SinC chapter for new and unpublished writers.
-She is also a member of Mystery Writers of America, the Authors of the Flathead, and Montana Women Writers.
+A true believer in the power of writers helping other writers, Leslie served as president of Sisters in Crime (SinC) in 2015-16, and a founding member of the Guppies, the SinC chapter for new and unpublished writers.
+She is the Montana representative to the board of the Rocky Mountain chapter of Mystery Writers of America, and is also a member of the Authors of the Flathead and Montana Women Writers.

 Leslie loves to cook, eat, hike, travel, garden, and paint—not necessarily in that order.
-She lives in northwest Montana with her husband, Don Beans, a singer-songwriter and doctor of natural medicine, and their Burmese cat, Ruff, a book cover model and an avid bird watcher.
+She lives in northwest Montana with her husband, Don Beans, a singer-songwriter and doctor of natural medicine, and their gray Tuxedo, named Squirt but usually called Mr. Kitten.
+Because what else would you call a 12-year-old, 17-pound killer and cuddler who always dresses in formal attire?

 What’s your favorite part of Seattle’s Pike Place Market?